Connect with others who understand.

 Liver Transplant

 If other treatment options don’t stop the progression of PBC, you may need a liver transplant.
 Liver transplantation is the only effective treatment for people with liver failure due to PBC.
-A liver transplant involves surgery to replace your diseased liver with a healthy liver from a living or deceased donor.
+A liver transplant involves surgery to replace a person’s diseased liver with a healthy liver from a living or deceased donor.

 Discuss Your Prognosis With Your Healthcare Provider